thednp/vite-plugin-vanjs/README.md

   )
 };
 ```
 **Note**: Anywhere you have **vite-plugin-vanjs** enabled in your Vite apps, all imports from `"vanjs-core"` or `"vanjs-ext"` will be replaced with `"@vanjs/van"` and `"@vanjs/vanX"` respectivelly.
-In addition you have the `isServer` getter in the `@vanjs/setup` module, something you can use to exclude execution in server environment.
+In addition you have the `isServer` getter in the `@vanjs/setup` module, something you can use to exclude code execution in server/client environment.

 ### Router
-The **vite-plugin-vanjs** provides a router with load and preload capability, code splitting and lazy loading, all via the exported `@vanjs/router` module.
+The **vite-plugin-vanjs** plugin provides a router with load and preload capability, code splitting and lazy loading, all via the exported `@vanjs/router` module.
 This functionality is still in early stages, but it manages to work with both Server Side Rendering (SSR) when using an appropriate starter template, as well as Client Side Rendering (CSR/SPA - your classic VanJS app), as we'll see in the example below.

 Here's a basic example, let's start with the `app.ts`: